jackwatters45/odin-book/README.md

 ## eventually look into

 - sharing types between backend and frontend
-- best way to upload shit to npm and build for prod
+- best way to upload to npm and build for prod (commonjs etc)